ni/niveristand-aim-arinc664-custom-device/README.md

-# AIM AFDX Custom Device
+# AIM ARINC 664 Custom Device

-The **AIM AFDX Custom Device** allows use of AIM AFDX PXIe Modules in VeriStand.
-The custom device targets one entire **board** of a Ballard ARINC 429 PXIe module.
+The **AIM ARINC 664 Custom Device** allows use of AIM ARINC 664 PXIe Modules in VeriStand.
+The custom device targets one entire **board** of a AIM ARINC 664 PXIe module.
 To target multiple modules or multiple boards, use multiple instances of this custom device.

 The custom device supports the following functionality:
 - Import configuration files via scripting and System Explorer